-30. The coastal fare of an officer and his wife and family proceeding on or returning from overseas leave from or to his station will be paid by the Government to and from the Ports of Port Moresby, Samarai or Daru:

-Provided-

-- (a) that on arrival at the port selected by the officer he reports himself for duty to the senior officer for the period during which his transport out of the Territory or to his station is awaited; and - (b) that the officer may not leave or pass any of the abovenamed ports to reach another and obtain the benefit of this regulation, except in the case of Daru, when if more convenient he may proceed thence to Port Moresby and if more convenient to return to Port Moresby from leave he may proceed thence to Daru. - (c) For the purposes of this regulation the wife and family of the officer may precede him on leave provided the liability of the Government is not increased thereby.
-On similar conditions the wife and family may return from leave after the officer.
+- 29. The coastal fare of an officer and his wife and family proceeding on or returning from overseas leave from or to his station will be paid by the Government to and from the Ports of Port Moresby, Samarai or Daru: Provided- - (a) that on arrival at the port selected by the officer he reports himself for duty to the senior officer for the period during which his transport out of the Territory or to his station is awaited; and - (b) that the officer may not leave or pass any of the above-named ports to reach another and obtain the benefit of this regulation except in the case of Daru when if more convenient he may proceed thence to Port Moresby and if more convenient to return to Port Moresby from leave he may proceed thence to Daru.

-· Allowance for transport in certain cases.
+Allowance for transport in certain cases.

-31.-(1.)
-Where an officer stationed in a locality where there is no Government Medical Officer or other medical practitioner meets with a serious accident, arising out of and in the course of his duty, which necessitates his removal for medical attention or the visit of a medical practitioner the Administrator may authorize the reimbursement to the officer of the cost of transport for such purpose.

-- (2.)
-In any case of removal where the circumstances necessitate such officer being accompanied by an attendant cost of transport shall include the conveyance of the attendant. - (3.)
-No claim for reimbursement shall be approved unless accompanied by a medical certificate that the removal or visit for medical attention was necessary.
+- 30. (1) Where an officer stationed in a locality where there is no Government Medical Officer or other medical practitioner meets with a serious accident, arising out of and in the course of his duty, which necessitates his removal for medical attention or the visit of a medical practitioner the Lieutenant-Governor may authorize the reimbursement to the officer of the cost of transport for such purpose. - (2) In any case of removal where the circumstances necessitate such officer being accompanied by an attendant cost of transport shall include the conveyance of the attendant. - (3) No claim for reimbursement shall be approved unless accompanied by a medical certificate that the removal or visit for medical attention was necessary.
 The certificate shall state the nature of the injury.
 The officer shall also report the full circumstances leading up to and causing the injury.
-If the Administrator is of opinion that the injury was due to circumstances within the officer's own control he may refuse to authorize payment. - (4.)
-Cost of transport shall mean actual fares on steamer, motor or other fares including the return journey in obtaining nearest medical aid and shall not include any other expenses incurred on the way.
+If the Lieutenant-Governor is of opinion that the injury was due to circumstances within the officer's own control he may refuse to authorize payment. - (4) Cost of transport shall mean actual fares on steamer, motor or other fares including the return journey in obtaining nearest medical aid and shall not include any other expenses incurred on the way.